dagu3371/coding-challenge/README.md

 Based on the transaction index we can know the location of a transaction within a block.
 With this and the assumption that all transactions are evenly spaced out we define the approximate execution time as:
 `block_timestamp + timedelta(seconds=transaction_index * BLOCK_LENGTH)`

+## Calculating Gas Cost
+First we convert gas cost wei `gas_used * gas_price`, then we convert to eth and multiply by the eth price to get a value in dollars.